sackn/diffeq/series.md

   Diverges by the nth term test.
 Note that $tan^{-1}(x)$ approaches $\frac{pi}{2}$ at infinity.
 </details>

-**Problem 10:** Determine if the following series diverge or if it is indeterminate under the nth term test:
+**Problem 10:** Determine if the following series diverges or if it is indeterminate under the nth term test:

 $$\sum_{n=0}^{\infty} sin(n)$$